President Obama’s IRS Scandal: Seven Years & Counting

 - On June 15, 2016, The House Oversight Committee voted to censure IRS Commissioner John Koskinen.

-- On July 27, 2016, Judicial Watch released 294 pages of documents obtained in a FOIA request showing that top IRS officials in Washington knew about the targeting of “Tea Party” groups two years before disclosing it to Congress, and that a public FBI interview with IRS a senior official revealed: “he thought the cases were being pulled based upon political affiliations”.
+- On July 27, 2016, Judicial Watch released 294 pages of documents obtained in a FOIA request showing that top IRS officials in Washington knew about the targeting of “Tea Party” groups two years before disclosing it to Congress, and that a public FBI interview with an IRS senior official revealed: “he thought the cases were being pulled based upon political affiliations”.

 - On August 5, 2016, the ACLJ won a major victory in its IRS case.
 The court unequivocally agreed with our position that the IRS’s targeting of conservatives has not ended and that our clients – numerous conservative, Tea Party, and pro-life groups – deserve to have their day in court.